Hobart Tasmania Dream Home Art Union Lottery: Current Draws, Availability & How to Enter

 Tax Implications of Winning a Dream Home Lottery Prize

-Winning a Prize Home (Capital Gains Tax): If you win a prize home, you don't pay income tax on the prize itself.
-However, if you later sell the property, you may owe Capital Gains Tax (CGT) on any increase in value from the time you won it.
-The cost base for CGT purposes is the market value of the home on the date you acquired it (the draw date).
+Winning a Prize Home (Capital Gains Tax): You don't pay income tax on the prize itself.
+But if you sell the home later, you may owe Capital Gains Tax.
+This is on any increase in value since you won it.

-Other Prize Home Lotteries Available to Hobart Residents
+Other Prize Home Lotteries for Hobart

-How Charity Lotteries Fund Community Programs
+How Charity Lotteries Help Communities

 Frequently Asked Questions

-Can I buy a Dream Home Art Union ticket from Hobart?
+Can I buy from Hobart?

 What happens if I win but I'm ineligible to enter?